ychalier/transflow/USAGE.md

 ## Flow Estimation Methods

 By default, Optical flow extraction relies on [OpenCV](https://opencv.org/)'s implementation of [Gunnar Farneback's algorithm](#gunnar-farnebäck).
-Other methods can be used, such as [Lukas-Kanade](#lukas-kanade) or [Horn-Schunck](#horn-schunck).
+Other methods can be used, such as [Lukas-Kanade](#lukas-kanade), [Horn-Schunck](#horn-schunck) or [LiteFlowNet](#liteflownet).
 To use a different method or change their parameters, the path to a JSON configuration file can be passed with the `-cc, --cv-config` argument.
 If the keyword `window` is passed to this argument, a [Qt](https://pypi.org/project/PySide6/) window shows up to tune parameters live, which combines nicely with [live visualization](#live-visualization).

 > [!NOTE]
 > On Linux, you may have to install the `libxcb-cursor0` package for the Qt window to work.